United Airlines Boeing 777 lands safely in Denver after engine failure | Business

 "Mayday, aircraft just experienced engine failure, need to turn immediately," according to audio from the monitoring website liveatc.net which was reviewed by Reuters.
 The FAA said it and the National Transportation Safety Board (NTSB) will investigate.
 The NTSB said it had opened an investigation.

-"If you find debris PLEASE don’t touch it or move it.
+"If you find debris PLEASE don't touch it or move it.
 The @NTSB wants all debris to remain in place for investigation," the Broomfield police department said on Twitter.
 The 26-year-old 777 was powered by two Pratt & Whitney PW4000 engines.
-Investigators will focus on what caused the engine on the plane to fail and will look at whether a fan blade failed.
+Investigators will focus on what caused the accident and will look at whether a fan blade failed.

-Boeing declined to comment and referred questions to United.
+Boeing said its technical advisers would assist the NTSB with its investigation, while United pledged to "work with federal agencies investigating this incident."
+United said most of the passengers on Flight 328 took off on a new flight to Honululu late Saturday.

+Engine failures are rare but are potentially dangerous whenever rotating parts pierce the outer casing - an event known as an uncontained engine failure.
 In February 2018, an older Boeing 777 operated by United and bound for Honolulu suffered an engine failure when a cowling fell off about 30 minutes before the plane landed safely.
+The NTSB determined that incident was the result of a full-length fan blade fracture.

+Because of the United fan blade separation incident, Pratt & Whitney, which is unit of Raytheon, reviewed inspection records for all previously inspected PW4000 fan blades, the NTSB said.
+The FAA in March 2019 issued a directive requiring initial and recurring inspections of the fan blades on the PW4000 engines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)